+'''

-[24 (lines/page) X num\page (pages)] -1
+[24 (lines/page) X num_page (pages)] - 1

+'''

-where num\page is the number of pages of display memory specified by the system configuration.
+where num_page is the number of pages of display memory specified by the system configuration.
 As shipped to you, the configuration dictates that 2 pages of display memory be allocated.
-Thus, the last row that can be addressed is 47. necessary) in order to position the cursor at the specified data character.
+Thus, the last row that can be addressed is 47.

+When using the above escape sequences, the data visible on the screen rolls up or down (if necessary) in order to position the cursor at the specified data character.
 The cursor and data movements occur as follows: